Welcome to our Colombia travel guide, where you will discover 10 great reasons to visit this vibrant and beautiful country.

 San Andres must be seen to be believed.

-It truly is an island paradise, perfect for diving, relaxing on the beach, practising watersports or undertaking eco-tourism adventures.
+Hence this island paradise is perfect for diving, relaxing on the beach, practising watersports or undertaking eco-tourism adventures.

 San Andres boasts 40 dive sites with an array of colourful fish and vibrant coral.